bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:11:16

 So here's an interesting thing.
-I still like have an unsettled like my own personal preference.
+I still have an unsettled like my own personal preference.
-I don't know if I if I rather have many little things get activated unceremoniously like often and by often I mean you know like say every six months and we even have like a set date, you know, that the little thing is going to work.
+I don't know if I rather have many little things get activated unceremoniously often and by often I mean you know say every six months and we even have a set date, you know, that the little thing is going to work.
 And I mean little, I mean little, right?
-That something that does require activation and not bundle things into this Omni build sort of style.
+That is something that does require activation and not bundle things into this Omni build sort of style.
-Cause this is, I think a lot of people got a bad taste too during the fork wars because like SegWit was kind of a ominous bill, right?
+Cause this is, I think a lot of people got a bad taste too during the block wars because like SegWit was kind of an ominous bill, right?
-So like you have all this crap in, right?
+So like you have all this crap in.
-It's very hard for people that don't understand like these things deeply to understand what's going on, right?
+It's very hard for people who don't understand these things deeply to understand what's going on.
-And then people feel bitter about it after.
+And then people feel bitter about it afterward.

 Sjors Provoost: 01:12:02